"Art is a guarantee of sanity" Louise Bourgeois

 Artist Billboard presents commissions by diverse international artists on an outdoor billboard-like hoarding at The SPACE, St John’s Road, St Leonards on Sea, East Sussex.

-The works can be viewed from pavement and street level from summer 2021 to winter 2022.
+The works can be viewed from pavement and street level from summer 2021 to summer 2022.

 Artist Billboard’s fourth commission (October – November 2021) was: